 Hypothetical bankruptcy situation 2:

-Husband and wife were recently married.
-Prior to the marriage, wife incurred a lot of medical bills when she broke her leg in two places and while she was not covered by medical insurance.
+Scenario: Husband and wife were recently married.
+Prior to the marriage, the wife incurred a lot of medical bills when she broke her leg in two places and while she was not covered by medical insurance.
 The medical bills total about $45,000.
-Wife recently found employment after almost six months of recovery, including physical therapy.
+The wife recently found employment after almost six months of recovery, including physical therapy.
 Husband and wife both have modest incomes and it would nearly impossible to pay back the medical bills.
 Husband has a moderate level of debt and he is able to make his monthly payments.

 Only a few types of debts become the responsibility of the spouse by law